 Matanya Ophee started the Guitar and Lute Issues website in 1996 and continued to add articles until 2015.
 After Matanya’s passing in 2017 all of his domain names were transferred to Carl Fischer Music/Theodore Presser resulting in the articles becoming inaccessible.
 The site had many valuable articles by him and others which I felt should remain easily accessible.

 I received permission from Matanya’s family to repost these articles under the original name Guitar and Lute Issues (G.A.L.I.) and have taken over the domain www.guitarandluteissues.com from Presser.

-I am using archives from 2002 and 2015 from the family and from archive.org.
+I used archives of the original site from 2002 and 2015, both from the family and from archive.org.
 I have no details on the addition or removal of articles over time other than what Matanya wrote on the site.
 I will add all articles from both archives in their entirety with his marked updates already in place.
 If any authors would like their articles removed please contact me.
 All email addresses and phone numbers have been removed to prevent spam to the authors.

-There were about 15 articles that were links to other websites which I have not included.
+There were about 15 articles which were links to other websites which I have not included.